carnesen-archive/bitcoin-config/readme.md

 [regtest]
 rpcpassword=password
 ```
-means that when the node is running on the "main" chain `rpcpassword` is "abcd1234", but when it's running in "regtest" mode, `rpcpassword` is simply "password".
+This means that when the node is running on the "main" chain `rpcpassword` is "abcd1234", but when it's running in "regtest" mode, `rpcpassword` is simply "password".
 The "sections" property of a `SectionedConfig` represents those chain-specific configuration options.
 Not all options are allowed in all sections.
 For example, the chain selection options `regtest` and `testnet` are only allowed at the top of the file above the sections.

 ### readConfigFiles(filePath = DEFAULT_CONFIG_FILE_PATH)
 Reads and parses the bitcoin configuration file at `filePath` and returns an object of type `BitcoinConfig`.
 The logic for casting and merging values is meant to reproduce as closely as possible that of Bitcoin Core.
 If the configuration file at `filePath` includes any additional external configuration files using the `includeconf` option, those files are read too and merged into the result.
 See [here](https://github.com/bitcoin/bitcoin/pull/10267/files) for more information on `includeconf`.`readConfigFiles` merges the current chain's config section into the values defined at the top of the file.